Trump Tax Cut Report Shows 2019 Worker Bonuses Plunged, Trump Promised Companies ‘Showering’ Workers With Cash

 Trump and congressional Republicans in 2017 passed a massive tax cut bill that, according to the nonpartisan Center on Budget and Policy Priorities, gave most of its tax benefits to corporations and America’s wealthiest individuals.

-But Trump promised that ordinary workers would also benefit in the form of huge bonuses from their employers, who would find themselves flush with cash after the cuts.
+But Trump promised that ordinary workers would also benefit in the form of huge bonuses from their employers who would find themselves flush with cash after the cuts.
 Trump in a Twitter post said that big companies and corporation would immediately start “showering their workers with bonuses,” as a result of the tax cuts.

 New numbers from the Bureau of Labor Statistics and reported by The Wall Street Journal, however, show that the opposite has been true.
 In fact, in 2019, worker bonuses have plummeted by a stunning 24 percent — the largest such drop in 14 years.